The Mysterious Benedict Society and the Perilous Journey: Plot

 They rest at a hotel that evening but are found by Mr. Curtain’s agents called Ten Men, then rescued by Milligan, Kate’s recently found father.
 They then go to the island that the library said had the last remaining duskwort.
-On the island, they find Number Two, who tells them that Mr. Benedict is being held captive.
+On the island, they find Number Two, who managed to escape, but is delirious from hunger.
 When Milligan tries to rescue Mr. Benedict, the children are attacked by the Ten Men.
 Milligan comes back and saves the children by fighting the Ten Men while the children escape.
 Later, they find Mr. Curtain, who tricks the children into being captured also.
 After Mr. Curtain leaves to run an errand, Mr. Benedict tricks S.Q., their guard, and they get away.
-The children escape, along with Mr. Benedict, Milligan, and Number Two.
+The children escape, along with Mr. Benedict.

 As they climb down the mountain, Mr. Benedict falls asleep due to his narcolepsy and the children carry him down the mountain.
 They soon find Milligan, who is extremely injured from the battle with the Ten Men, and after Mr. Benedict wakes up, they run to the bay and are soon surrounded by the Ten Men.
-But just in time, the Shortcut and its crew come to save them.
+But just in time, the Shortcut and its crew (who have already rescued Number Two) come to save them.
 Everyone runs into the security hold of the ship and try to hide from the Ten Men, but the Ten Men find them.
 Just as the Ten Men plant a bomb near the hold, the Royal Navy shows up.
 Kate throws away the bomb and Mr. Curtain escapes, but the children make it back home to their families.